nesaku/BiblioReads/README.md

 There are two ways you can use BiblioReads:

-1. Visit [biblioreads.ml](https://biblioreads.ml) and paste the GoodReads book url into the input box.
+1. Visit [biblioreads.ml](https://biblioreads.ml) (or another instance) and paste the GoodReads book url into the input box.
-2. Replace the `https://www.goodreads.com` of any book page url with `https://biblioreads.ml`.
+2. Replace the `https://www.goodreads.com` of any book page url with `https://biblioreads.ml` (or another instance URL).
 Then click the "Fetch Data" button.
 For example: [www.goodreads.com/book/show/5907.The_Hobbit](https://www.goodreads.com/book/show/5907.The_Hobbit) to [biblioreads.ml/book/show/5907.The_Hobbit](https://biblioreads.ml/book/show/5907.The_Hobbit).

 ### How Does This Work? - Scraping

 Since Goodreads stopped issuing new developer keys for their [public developer API](https://www.goodreads.com/api) back in December of 2020 and plans to retire the current version of the their API which you can learn more about [here](https://help.goodreads.com/s/article/Does-Goodreads-support-the-use-of-APIs).
 BiblioReads, goes to the Goodreads book page and scrapes the required content.

+### How Did You Come Up With The Name?

+The "Biblio" in BiblioReads comes from the prefix biblio- meaning book and "Reads" comes from the ending of GoodReads which is what this website is an alternative front-end for.

+### What Do You Do With My Data?

+Nothing.
+Since we don't collect any user data we can't use it

 ### Why Is This Slower Than Goodreads?

 When you make a request for a book on BiblioReads, your request needs to be first scraped by the scraper from Goodreads before the result can be shown to you.
 This causes a delay from when you make the request to when the result is shown.

-### What Do You Do With My Data?

-Nothing.
-Since we don't collect any user data we can't use it

 ### Why Is This Missing Functionality?

-BiblioReads, is still a work in progress and new functionality is continually being developed.
 If you have a certain feature that you would like to see, feel free to open an issue on GitHub

 ---